chaseruskin/legoHDL/ROADMAP.md

 - [ ] only do single git push and single git pull when working with a block

 - [ ] '-all' option on graph/export to grab all project-level code

+### Future Roadmap

+- [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
+- [ ] add ability to search by market
+- [ ] if a block belongs to a remote market, perform a -soft release to checkout a new branch and push that to remote

 __Completed__